abhinav-nath/domain-driven-design/README.md

 ### Infrastructure Layer

 Provides generic technical capabilities that support the higher layers: message sending for the application, persistence for the domain, drawing widgets for the UI, and so on.
-M
 The infrastructure layer may also support the pattern of interactions between the four layers through an architectural framework.